RyannKim327/Ai-Haibara/ReadMe.md

 ---
 ### Notes
-> This application is build for those
+> This application is build for